-Fisheries Management Scotland was formed in 2016 as the single representative organisation for the District Salmon Fishery Boards and Fisheries Trusts in Scotland.
-We will:
+Fisheries Management Scotland was formed in 2016 as the single representative organisation for the network of District Salmon Fishery Boards and Fisheries Trusts in Scotland.
+Our core functions are to promote and ensure the best fisheries management for the protection, preservation and development of Scotland’s wild salmon and freshwater fish, and their associated fisheries and environment, and to represent the interests of our member organisations.

-Fisheries Management Scotland will provide value to our members by enabling and supporting local fisheries management.
-We will work to ensure that our members are recognised by all relevant stakeholders as the pre-eminent, professional and positive influence on all matters relating to the evidence-based management of fish and fisheries.
-We will do this by:
+We provide value to our members by enabling and supporting local fisheries management.
+We work to ensure that our members are recognised by all relevant stakeholders as the pre-eminent, professional and positive influence on all matters relating to the evidence-based management of fish and fisheries.
+We do this by:

 - Communicating and working with our members to facilitate best practice and good governance, in all aspects of the conservation and evidence-based management of salmon, sea trout and freshwater fish and fisheries;